OverviewTeaching: 10 min

 csv), Excel (

 In this first step, we’ll browse our computer to the sample data file for this lesson.
 In this case, we will be using data obtained from interviews of farmers in two countries in eastern sub-Saharan Africa (Mozambique and Tanzania).
-Instructions on downloading the data are available here.
+If you haven’t yet downloaded the data, see the instructions on downloading the data in Setup.

 Once OpenRefine is launched in your browser, the left margin has options to